romanpierson/vertx-web-accesslog/README.md

 ## Appenders

+Appenders are basically a way to send the log data to one (or multiple) backends.
+This ships with a set of (hopefully) useful appenders but you can create your custom appenders in a very easy way.

 ### Available Appenders

 Appender | Description
 ----|------
-Console Appender | Embedded - main purpose for testing EventBus Appender | Embedded - simple way to forward access events to a configurable address on the event bus [Logging Appender] | Embedded - Using common logging functionality (logback, slf4j, etc) [ElasticSearch Appender](https://github.com/romanpierson/vertx-web-accesslog-elasticsearch-appender) | Experimental appender that writes data to ES
+Console Appender | Embedded - main purpose for testing EventBus Appender | Embedded - simple way to forward access events to a configurable address on the event bus [Logging Appender](https://github.com/romanpierson/vertx-web-accesslog/LA__README.md) | Embedded - Using common logging functionality (logback, slf4j, etc)
+[ElasticSearch Appender](https://github.com/romanpierson/vertx-web-accesslog/ES__README.md) | Embedded - Experimental appender that writes data to ElasticSearch (For usage eg in kibana)

 ### Custom Appenders

 You can easily write your own appender doing

-* Write your own CustomAppender class that must
+Write your own CustomAppender class that must
-** implement `Appender` Interface
+* implement `Appender` Interface
-** have a public constructor taking a `JsonObject` instance holding the configuration
+* have a public constructor taking a `JsonObject` instance holding the configuration

 ## AccessLoggerProducerVerticle